BinnieJoe/Yolov5s-Custom/README.md

 ## Dataset
 The Roboflow dataset was used.
 To download the dataset, simply set the model you intend to train.
 The dataset structure is organized into images/labels.
 To build a custom dataset, you need to modify the data.yaml file to update the path, the number of classes, and the class names.

+## Usage
+Use bash terminal or Powershell or Command Prompt

+For training
+Change the training configuration (Epochs, Batch Size, Crop Size, Upscale Factor) in the script.

+python train.py

+For testing
+Change the testing configuration (Upscale Factor & Trained Model path) in the script.

 ## Required libraries

 All the required libraries have been included in the requirements.txt.file.